Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/strategy.rst

 Built-in strategies can be selected in two ways.

 1. Pass the shorthand name to the ``strategy`` Trainer argument
-2. Import a Strategy from :mod:`lightning.pytorch.strategies`, instantiate it and pass it to the ``strategy`` Trainer argument
+2. Import a Strategy from :mod:`lightning_pytorch.strategies`, instantiate it and pass it to the ``strategy`` Trainer argument

 The latter allows you to configure further options on the specific strategy.
 Here are some examples: